 The Economic Security Project has launched the Into the Black short story contest to explore the impact of basic income on future society.
 The grand prize winner will have their story published on io9 and will receive a $12,000 “basic income” for 2018.
 Additionally, short list winners will each receive $1,000 and have their story published on the Economic Security Project website or io9.
 Deadline for submissions is November 1, ...Read MoreRead more

-Entrants can be “contemporary or magical, it could have the makings of a series, or be one crystalline ...Read MoreRead more
+Entrants can be “contemporary or magical, it could have the makings of ...Read MoreRead more

 XPRIZE, “the global leader in designing and implementing innovative competition models to solve the world’s grandest challenges,” has announced a short science fiction contest with the aim of “envisioning a world transformed by exponential technologies and a global community of innovators.”